varnishcache/varnish-cache/doc/sphinx/phk/barriers.rst

 one process all actual movement of traffic happens in another, and the Manager process does not trust the Child process at all.

-The Child process is in a the totally unprotected domain:  Any computer on the InterNet "(ANON)" can connect to the Child process and ask for some web-object.
+The Child process is in a totally unprotected domain:  Any computer on the InterNet "(ANON)" can connect to the Child process and ask for some web-object.